narek-kerobian/new-tab-dashboard/README.md

-#### Custom dashboard for google chrome
+#### Custom new tab dashboard
 ![Screenshot](screenshot.png?raw=true)
-A simple chrome extension aimed to make the new tab screen less dull by adding nice backgrounds and providing some headlines from various RSS feeds of your choice.
+A simple browser extension aimed to make the new tab screen less dull by adding nice backgrounds and providing some headlines from various RSS feeds of your choice.

 #### Configuration
 1. Copy and rename the config.js.dist to config.js